-Audit Findings Mitigation strategies Restatement of To avoid restatement of corresponding figures management will enforce the Month corresponding end discipline control mechanism, which will ensure that proper reconciliations figures of account balances and transactions are performed accurately, timeously and 3 correctly.
+Audit Eindings Mitigation stratogics Audit Findings Restatement of Mitigation strategies To avoid restatement of corresponding figures management will enforce the Month corresponding end discipline control mechanism, which will ensure that proper reconciliations figures of account balances and transactions are performed accurately, timeously and ngaloo correctly.
 This will also ensure that transactions are completely recorded and classified in the correct accounting period.
 Material impairment Financial viability has been identified by management as one of the key strategic - statutory risks facing the municipality.
 This risk encompasses liquidity, debt collection and receivables and cash coverage.
 In response management has developed strategic action plan to consumer debtors mitigate this risk.
 Improving debtor's collection rate is part of the actions identified to be undertaken.
 It is envisaged that implementation of the developed strategic actions plans and enforcement of already in existence credit control and debt collection measures will lower the material impairment.
 Material losses - The Municipality has already commenced with the audit of the metering installation electricity and implementing corrective action required.
-A total of 804 bulk meter and 1984 ole ellielly residential meters were audited during the 2020/21 financial year.
-The Municipality Electricity department has made submission for consideration during the Council Budget Process to avail funding that will enable the availability of resources to undertake meter audits during the 2022/23 to 2023/24 financial years.
-Material losses - The Interventions for Water Loss Reductions are in progress.
-The program is to replace water approximately 4000 water meters based on the exception list submitted by Revenue. a.c.
+A total of 804 bulk meter and 1984 residential meters were audited during the 2020/21 financial year.
+The Municipality Electricity department has made submission for consideration during the Council Budget Process to avail funding that will enable the availability of resources to Material losses - undertake meter audits during the 2022/23 to 2023/24 financial years. water The Interventions for Water Loss Reductions are in progress.
+The program is to replace water approximately 4000 water meters based on the exception list submitted by Revenue.
 High Water Loss areas have been identified to dispatch contractors once appointed.
 Thirty- seven (37) pressure management zones have been designed and simulated, awaiting the Civils Tender for implementation.
 To date 80% of existing Pressure Management Zones have been reinstated to their optimal functionality.
 On-going monitoring and adjustments are undertaken within these systems, as to mitigate the burst frequency and prevent leakage within the defined pressure managed zones.
 An apparent loss policy is currently at draft stage which will assist with a standard Operation Procedure to deal with illegal connections.
 Adjustment Management will develop a comprehensive Annual performance report process plan of material to ensure misstatements are detected prior to submission of the report for auditing. misstatements Strategic planning Management will develop performance management system and related controls and performance that will describe how the performance measurement, review and reporting processes management will be conducted, organised and managed.
 Financial statements Management has developed and monitor an action plan to prevent the occurrence of the issues that resulted in misstatements.
 In addition, management has developed an AFS Implementation plan for the 2021/2022 financial year.
-The implementation of aforementioned plans will detect and minimise the occurrence of material misstatements on the financial statements submitted for auditing.
-Expenditure Management will strive to ensure that there is compliance with legislation and its management regulations when procuring goods and services.
-Poor administration has been identified by management as one of the key strategic risks facing the municipality.
+The implementation of aforementioned plans will detect and minimise the occurrence of material • Evpondituro misstatements on the financial statements submitted for auditing.
+Management will strive to ensure that there is compliance with logislation and its Expenditure management Management will strive to ensure that there is compliance with legislation and its regulations when procuring goods and services.
+Poor administration has been management identified by management as one of the key strategic risks facing the municipality.
 This risk includes unauthorised, irregular and fruitless and wasteful expenditure.
 In response management developed an action plan to mitigate this risk.
 Developing a strategy to reduce unauthorised, irregular and fruitless and wasteful expenditure and workshopping the municipal departments on the strategy to reduce UIFW is part of the action plan to mitigate this risk.
 It is envisaged that the implementation of the action plan, implementation of credit control policy and monitoring internal controls will lower the incidences of UIFW.